RedoxBlox

 Venture Round in 2023

-Terabase Energy, Inc. is a company specializing in automation and digital solutions for utility-scale solar projects.
+Terabase Energy, Inc. is a technology company focused on enhancing the efficiency and scalability of utility-scale solar projects through automation and digital solutions.
 Founded in 2019 and headquartered in Berkeley, California, with an additional office in Melbourne, Australia, Terabase offers a cloud-based artificial intelligence platform that facilitates collaboration on digital project models.
-The company’s proprietary software is utilized by over 400 entities, including engineering, procurement, and construction firms, developers, and independent power producers across 28 countries.
-By providing technical advisory and engineering services, Terabase aims to reduce costs and accelerate the deployment of large solar projects, thereby enhancing scalability and efficiency in the solar energy sector.
+Its proprietary software is utilized by over 400 firms, including engineering, procurement, and construction companies, developers, and independent power producers across 28 countries.
+By providing innovative tools and services, Terabase aims to reduce costs and accelerate the deployment of large-scale solar energy projects, thereby supporting the growth of renewable energy infrastructure worldwide.

 Form Energy